-\end{theorem} \begin{proof} We proceed by induction over $\lambda / \mu$, the number of squares in the diagram of the skew shape.
-The base case is immediate since both the lattice path matroid and the rook matroid on a singe square are equal to the uniform matroid $U_{1,2}$.
+\begin{proof} We proceed by induction over the size of $\lambda / \mu$, the number of squares in the diagram of the skew shape.
+The base case is immediate since both the lattice path matroid and the rook matroid on a single square are equal to the uniform matroid $U_{1,2}$.

 Assume that the statement holds for all diagrams with fewer boxes than in $\lambda/\mu$.
 Let $D$ denote the diagram $\lambda/\mu$ and let us consider the following additional diagrams:

 In $D'$ we have removed the first column of $D$, in $D''$ we have removed the last row of $D$, indexed by $r$.
 The last picture indicates that the last row contains a rook.